hrishimehta1/Portfolio-Risk-Engine-/README.md

 - Loads multi-asset price data from CSV,
 - Computes returns and runs a walk-forward backtest with a simple drift-based rebalancing policy,
 - Calculates risk KPIs (total return, annualized volatility, historical VaR/CVaR, parametric normal VaR, Sharpe, Sortino, max drawdown, Calmar, turnover, simple cost estimate),
-- Optionally explores a **pairs-trading** strategy (Kalman-smoothed spread + z-score triggers),
 - Exports plots and a text summary so graders can quickly verify results.

 The **main program and visuals** live in a **Jupyter Notebook**, while all **logic** is factored into **.py modules**.